 The ADMS vocabulary includes a property, namely, adms:representationTechnique that could be used for this purpose.
 It is worth noting that, in the ADMS specification, adms:representationTechnique decribes a distribution, and not the dataset.
 Moreover, the ISO 19115 code list of spatial representation types might be in the future available as a URI register from the INSPIRE Registry.

 Based on this, GeoDCAT-AP models this information by using adms:representationTechnique, with the spatial representation type URIs that will be operated by the INSPIRE Registry.

+This mapping is supported only in the extended profile of GeoDCAT-AP.